2017 Island Teachers Conference

 - Workshops and presentations (including offerings for administrators and school board members)

-The 2017 Island Teachers Conference will take place Thursday, October 5th and Friday, October 6th at the University of Maine Hutchinson Center in Belfast, Maine.
-The theme of this year’s conference is Small School Solutions: Meeting Island Students Where They Are.
+The 2017 Island Teachers Conference took place Thursday, October 5th and Friday, October 6th at the University of Maine Hutchinson Center in Belfast, Maine.
+The theme of the 2017 conference was Small School Solutions: Meeting Island Students Where They Are.

-Educators from the coast of Maine and beyond are invited to attend and exhibit at the conference and to lead workshops and presentations on a wide-range of topics, including: place and project-based learning through collaboration, creative expression, social issues, STEM education, and much more!
+Educators from the coast of Maine and beyond were invited to attend and exhibit at the conference and lead workshops and presentations on a wide-range of topics, including: place and project-based learning through collaboration, creative expression, social issues, STEM education, and much more!

-Day 1 (Thursday, October 5) — Thursday evening is our conference kick-off with dinner and an evening program.
-We are very excited to announce that our Thursday evening presentation will be on Understanding and Addressing ACEs – Adverse Childhood Experiences with Brittany Ray, director of TREE (Transforming Rural Experience in Education) at Cobscook Community Learning Center.
+Day 1 (Thursday, October 5) — Conference kick-off with dinner and an evening program – The evening presentation was Understanding and Addressing ACEs – Adverse Childhood Experiences with Brittany Ray, director of TREE (Transforming Rural Experience in Education) at Cobscook Community Learning Center.

-Day 2 (Friday, October 6) — Friday is a traditional conference format.
-Educators from the coast of Maine and beyond will be presenting on a wide-range of topics, including: place and project-based learning through collaboration, creative expression, wellness and social issues, ELA, STEAM, and much more.
-Please see our full list of workshops below!
+Day 2 (Friday, October 6) — All day conference – Educators from the coast of Maine and beyond presented on a wide-range of topics, including: place and project-based learning through collaboration, creative expression, wellness and social issues, ELA, STEAM, and much more.
+Please see the full list of workshops below.

-Our keynote feature on Friday is PATHWAYS: Personalized Learning for High School Students at Islesboro Central School (ICS) — with Islesboro teachers Jon Kerr, Kristen Kelley and Jess Woods, and Korah Soll of Rural Aspirations Project.
+The Friday keynote presentation was PATHWAYS: Personalized Learning for High School Students at Islesboro Central School (ICS) — with Islesboro teachers Jon Kerr, Kristen Kelley and Jess Woods, and Korah Soll of Rural Aspirations Project.
 ICS offers an approach to learning that includes personalized plans reflecting each student's voice and choice and broadening the traditional model to include individualized, experiential, inquiry-based learning guided by standards.

 2017 ITC Workshops and Presenters